chain4travel/camino-messenger-contracts/docs/index.md

 error UnexpectedNativePayment(uint256 amount)
 ```

-Error for when there is unexpected native payment.
+Error if there is an unexpected native payment.

 #### Parameters